 1Password was originally created for Apple products, and versions for other platforms can be quite clunky.

 Logging into websites and saving new login information was quick and effortless.
 The form-filling function was thorough and accurate, though we found switching identities a bit clunky, with a "ctrl + /" key command that was hard to learn.

 Sharing passwords is limited.
 All users of a single Families account can share passwords and other items securely among themselves, and Apple users can send credentials to other Apple users via secure channels such as iMessage or AirDrop.
 But in Windows, the sharing channels include email, which isn't secure at all.

 Perhaps the biggest omission is two-factor authentication, an option provided by most password managers that requires you to provide another means of verification — a fingerprint, a texted code, a third-party USB key, your own face — when logging in.

 1Password packs solid features, including great auto-filling capabilities and the ability to easily organize your information, including important documents like your driver's license — if you're exclusively a Mac and iOS user.
-The Windows application is staid but functional, and we look forward to design and function enhancements with the next version on that platform.
+The Windows application, once staid but functional, has gotten some much-needed design and function enhancements.
 But we can't recommend 1Password for Android users until the app for that platform significantly improves.

 On all platforms, 1Password lacks two-factor authentication, better options for non-Apple users and seamless cross-platform integration.
 And its complicated, relatively expensive pricing scheme is, ahem, out of sync with the times when less expensive competitors such as LastPass, Dashlane and True Key offer all of 1Password's missing but important features.